Numerical influence of ReLU'(0) on backpropagation: Complimentary information, total amount of compute and resources used

-\section{Complimentary information total amount of compute and resources used}
+\section{Complimentary information, total amount of compute and resources used}

 All the experiments were run on a 2080ti GPU.
-The code corresponding to the experiments and experiments results are available at \url{https://github.com/AnonymousReLU/ReLU_prime} Details about each test accuracy experiments are reported on Table \ref{table:experiments_details}.
-Cifar 10 is released under MIT license, MNIST, SVHN and R are released under GNU general public license, Numpy and pytorch are released under BSD license, python is released under the python sofware fondation license.
+The code corresponding to the experiments and experiments results are available at \url{https://github.com/deel-ai/relu-prime} Details about each test accuracy experiments are reported on Table \ref{table:experiments_details}.
+CIFAR10 is released under MIT license, MNIST, SVHN and R are released under GNU general public license, ImageNet is released under BSD license Numpy and pytorch are released under BSD license, python is released under the python sofware fondation license.